 What do you do if your publisher no longer cares about a franchise you’ve been part of for the longest time, but you still do?
 Branch out on your own, of course!
 As such, an ex-Criterion member is currently attempting to bring back Burnout‘s chaotic crash mode with Truck Stop.

-But that was a long time ago, and since the most recent iteration (Burnout Crash, which was just plain awful), EA haven’t shown any interest in that particular franchise, which is a darn shame.
+But that was a long time ago, and since the most recent iteration (Burnout Crash, which was just plain awful), EA hasn’t shown any interest in that particular franchise, which is a darn shame.
 Would have loved a sequel to Burnout Paradise, or at the very least, something similar.
-Fortunately for Burnout fans, or at least, those interested in causing crash-chaos, Projector Games are working on bringing it back by way of a brand new game.
+Fortunately for Burnout fans, or at least, those interested in causing crash chaos, Projector Games is working on bringing it back by way of a brand new game.

 After having released FortressCraft, I’ve worried about investing my time in writing games that people don’t want.
 To this end, we’ve put a single level and vehicle and ragdoll together for TruckStop, and released it on IndieCity